Your baby’s skin is extra-sensitive, so proper care is essential.

 Shield Skin From Spit

 When babies teethe and eat, they drool.
 And saliva has enzymes that can irritate their skin.
 The problem gets worse when skin gets wet and dry over and over.
-So before you feed your baby, try coating his face with petroleum jelly.
+So before you feed your baby, try coating their face with petroleum jelly.
 Wipe it off with a soft cotton washcloth when mealtime is over and reapply moisturizer.

 Block the Sun